apace100/origins-docs/docs/types/entity_condition_types/gamemode.md

   "gamemode": "creative"
 }
 ```

-This condition will only pass on players which are in creative mode.
+This example will check if the player is in Creative Mode.